 Born: Sokolow Podlaski, Poland

-1940-42: Over the next two years, the Germans imposed restrictions on the Jews, eventually ordering them to wear an identifying Jewish star on their clothing.
-On September 28, 1941, the Germans set up a ghetto and concentrated the town's Jews there.
-About a year later, on the most solemn holiday in the Jewish religion, the Day of Atonement, the Germans began to round up the people in the ghetto.
-Those who resisted or tried to hide were shot.
-Sarah, her mother and younger brother were herded onto the boxcar of a train.
+1940-42: Over the next two years, the Germans imposed restrictions on the Jews of Sokolow Podlaski, eventually ordering them to wear an identifying Jewish star on their clothing.
+On September 28, 1941, the Germans set up a ghetto and Elka and her family were among the 4,000 Jews concentrated there.
+About a year later, on the most solemn holiday of the Jewish religion, the Day of Atonement, the Germans began to round up the people in the ghetto.
+Elka and her family were herded onto the boxcar of a train.

-On September 22, 1942, Sarah and her family were deported to the Treblinka extermination camp.
-She was gassed there shortly after arriving.
-She was 19 years old.
+On September 22, 1942, Elka and her family were deported to the Treblinka extermination camp, where they perished.
+She was 26 years old.